AJ-bitsH/Portfolio/README.md

-# portfolio
+# Portfolio

 Source code for presonal website in Flutter, hosted by Firebase

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Web application.

 A few resources to get you started if this is your first Flutter project: